openlegend/core-rules/core/src/08-running-the-game/01-chapter-eight.md

 **Success with a twist:** Terri glides gracefully across the grease, but fails to notice the broken exhaust pipe hanging from the ceiling until the last minute.
 She manages to dodge the pipe only by grabbing hold of it and swinging around it, which forces her to drop her shotgun.
 If she's going to keep up with Gizmo, she'll have to do it unarmed.

 **Failure, but the story progresses:** With all the grace and agility of a drunken elephant, Terri falls on her face in a pile of green goo.
-By the time she struggles to the other edge of the slime, Gizmo is nowhere in sight, and

-\page

-<div class='footnote'>CHAPTER 8: RUNNING THE GAME</div>

-___
-she'll have to think fast to decide which direction to take at the T-intersection up ahead if she doesn't want to lose her quarry.
+By the time she struggles to the other edge of the slime, Gizmo is nowhere in sight, and she'll have to think fast to decide which direction to take at the T-intersection up ahead if she doesn't want to lose her quarry.

 #### Heroic Test of Agility (CR 20)

 Jax is piloting his Starfighter in a high speed dogfight against a pair of Dalturian Destroyers.
 They're both on his tail, and if he doesn't shake them soon, they'll have locked on their homing missiles.
-Jax slams the throttle forward and attempts to speed through a narrow canyon up ahead.
+Jax slams the throttle

-**Success with a twist:** Jax zooms through the rocky terrain at breakneck speed.
-When he comes out the other end, he has managed to lose one of the Dalturians, but the second is still hot on his trail.

-**Failure, but the story progresses:** Jax zooms between two pillars of raw earth, and misjudges their width by a few inches.
-He hears a metallic crack as one of his wings is mangled beyond function and Jax crash lands.
-Shattering the glass hull, he manages to escape with his life, but his flier isn't going anywhere.

 \page

-<div class='footnote'>CHAPTER 8: RUNNING THE GAME</div>

 <img class="full-page cover-all"
  src="http://localhost:8888/_full_page/Jax_Ship_Crash_Mahea_Rodrigues.jpg" />